vfp9/intl/readme.md

 `COPY PROCEDURES` copies stored procedures in the current database to a text file.

-**Internationalization Gotcha**: `AS nCodePage` specifies the code page for the text file to which the stored procedures are copied.
-VFP copies the stored procedures and, as it does so, automatically converts the stored procedures to the code page you specify.
+**Internationalization Gotcha**: `AS nCodePage` specifies the 代码页 for the text file to which the stored procedures are copied.
+VFP copies the stored procedures and, as it does so, automatically converts the stored procedures to the 代码页 you specify.

 ----